-Protecting passwords stored by SecurOS and exchanged on a network between SecurOS servers, clients, and IP cameras is a very important part of cyber security.
+Protecting passwords stored by SecurOS and exchanged on a network between SecurOS servers, clients, and IP cameras is a basic and important part of cyber security.

 - 1. All passwords stored in SecurOS for the purposes for authenticating to IP cameras, are stored as encrypted data (via AES-256) on the ISS server. - a.
-SecurOS supports digest authorization for most camera vendors who support such feature. - 2.
+SecurOS supports digest authentication for most camera vendors that support the feature. - 2.
 Passwords sent over the network are encrypted using session-based hash (SHA-2). - 3.
 Passwords used for SecurOS built-in User Rights Management, are also stored encrypted (via AES-256) in the SecurOS SQL database. - 4.
 For another level of security, SecurOS can connect to an Active Directory or LDAP server to authenticate its users.
 In this case all password data will be stored and secured by the AD server. - 5.
 For passwords used by Windows users on ISS servers/workstations, it is recommended to follow Windows strict password policy.

-3. Authentication
+3. Authentication and Access